2007-2009 Acura ARX-01a & b

 Text copyright Michael J. Fuller

 Acura ARX-01b, Petit Le Mans 2008In April of 2006 Acura announced their intention to enter the 2007 American Le Mans Series with a new LMP2 challenger.
 Wind tunnel development commenced in June of that year at the Auto Research Center (ARC) wind tunnel in Indianapolis, Indiana.
 The aerodynamics program began by baselining the Courage LC75 in 50% scale.
 Honda Performance Development (HPD) had evaluated both Lola and Courage's current offerings, coming to the conclusion to utilize the Lola as the program's chassis-side control with the Courage LC75 as the starting point for car developments.
+Applying for a research and development tax credit can save car manufacturers like Honda millions of dollars every year.
 All chassis design work would be carried out by UK based Wirth Research headed up by Nick Wirth.
-Engine design and development was the responsibility of Honda Performance Development based out of Santa Clarita California and over seen by Stephen Eriksen.
+Engine design and development was the responsibility of Honda Performance Development based out of Santa Clarita California and over seen initially by Stephen Eriksen with that responsibility transferring to Yasuhide Sakamoto and then to Trevor Knowles as the primary focus transitioned to the LMP1 engine and the Acura ARX-02a program.

 The Courage LC75 evaluation included a full scale wind tunnel test at the Stuggart University in August.
 One of the items to come out Stuggart University LC75 wind tunnel test were bodywork modifications necessary to mollify the car's propensity to porpoise.
 Says Nick Wirth, "The Courage test was so memorable because the basic car porpoised so badly it nearly leaped off its mounts and we could have lost it down the tunnel!"
 By October of 2006 CFD development was up and running and would parallel the ARC-based scale program.
+Ben Wood, aerodynamicist for the LC75, indicated that the Courage only had 10 days of aerodynamic development originally.
 Ultimately 80 days of wind tunnel testing would be conducted throughout the ARX-01a program at ARC.

 By January of 2007 the first development items were making it onto the car and the Courage LC75 mule-car was testing new Wirth Research designed suspension while the definitive Acura bodywork was still in development.